mlcommons/ck/docs/mlperf-automation/tasks/task-object-detection.md

 python3 -m pip install ck
 ```

-We suggest you to create a virtual CK environment using MLPerf inference dev template as follows:
+We suggest you to create a virtual CK environment using MLPerf&trade; inference dev template as follows:

 ```
 ck pull repo:octoml@venv